MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 ID Protection generates risk detections only when the correct credentials are used.
 If incorrect credentials are used on a sign-in, it doesn't represent risk of credential compromise.

-### Is Password hash synchronization required?
+### Is password hash synchronization required?

 Risk detections like leaked credentials require the presence of password hashes for detection to occur.
 For more information about password hash synchronization, see the article, Implement password hash synchronization with Microsoft Entra Connect Sync.

-### Why are there risk detections generated for disabled user accounts?
+### Why are risk detections generated for disabled accounts?

-Disabled user accounts can be re-enabled.
+User accounts in a disabled state can be re-enabled.
 If the credentials of a disabled account are compromised, and the account gets re-enabled, bad actors might use those credentials to gain access.
-ID Protection generates risk detections for suspicious activities against disabled user accounts to alert customers about potential account compromise.
+ID Protection generates risk detections for suspicious activities against these disabled accounts to alert customers about potential account compromise.
 If an account is no longer in use and wont be re-enabled, customers should consider deleting it to prevent compromise.
 No risk detections are generated for deleted accounts.

 ### Common leaked credentials questions